Sales Engagement - Gong

 Why Gong works in theory and stalls in practice

 Gong's core value proposition is straightforward: record every buyer interaction, apply AI to surface what matters, and give revenue leaders a data layer that does not depend on reps filling out CRM fields honestly.
 The platform does all of that.
-The problem is that the gap between what Gong can surface and what a mid-market team actually acts on is almost entirely a configuration and workflow gap, not a product gap.
-Gong ships with sensible defaults, but sensible defaults are not the same as a setup tuned to your specific sales motion, your CRM data model, and the way your managers actually run their teams.
+The problem is that the gap between what Gong can surface and what a mid-market team acts on is almost entirely a configuration and workflow gap, not a product gap.
+Gong ships with sensible defaults, but those are not the same as a setup tuned to your sales motion, your CRM data model, and the way your managers actually run their teams.

 What production looks like when Gong is actually working

-Getting there requires decisions that most teams never make explicitly: what does a good discovery call look like in your motion, and how do you score it?
+Getting there requires decisions most teams never make explicitly: what does a good discovery call look like in your motion, and how do you score it?
 Which CRM fields should Gong write back to, and who owns keeping them clean?
 What tracker library reflects the actual risks in your market?
-How does the forecast category in Gong map to the stage definitions in Salesforce?
-These are not Gong questions - they are revenue operations questions that Gong forces you to answer if you want the platform to do more than record calls.
-Revenue Institute's role is to work through those decisions with your team, build the configuration that reflects the answers, and make sure the people who need to use it actually know how.
+How does the Gong forecast category map to the stage definitions in Salesforce?
+These are not Gong questions - they are revenue operations questions Gong forces you to answer if you want the platform to do more than record calls.
+Revenue Institute's role is to work through those decisions with your team, build the configuration that reflects the answers, and make sure the people who need to use it know how.

 We're vendor-agnostic